-We are committed to reducing our impact on the environment and managing energy costs through utilising effective energy procurement, conservation and efficiency.
+We are committed to reducing our impact on the environment and managing energy costs through effective energy procurement, conservation, and efficiency.

-Our long and medium term corporate goals are
+Somerset Council’s long and medium term corporate goals are:

 Our short term objectives are to: